wundergraph/terraform-provider-cosmo/docs/resources/federated_graph.md

 subcategory: ""
 description: |-
   The federated graph resource is used to manage a single, unified data graph that is composed of multiple subgraphs.

-  	For more information on federated graphs, please refer to the [Cosmo Documentation](https://cosmo-docs.wundergraph.com/cli/federated-graph).
+  For more information on federated graphs, please refer to the Cosmo Documentation https://cosmo-docs.wundergraph.com/cli/federated-graph.
 ---

 # cosmo_federated_graph (Resource)

 The federated graph resource is used to manage a single, unified data graph that is composed of multiple subgraphs.

 For more information on federated graphs, please refer to the [Cosmo Documentation](https://cosmo-docs.wundergraph.com/cli/federated-graph).

 ## Example Usage